 Moveable feasts around Easter

-The date of Easter still today fixes a large number of liturgical feasts and celebrations which are linked to it by another fixed number of days and are therefore moveable feasts.
+The date of Easter still today fixes many liturgical feasts and celebrations linked to it by another set number of days and are therefore moveable feasts.

 The French Easter traditions explained!